![]() Fahrbach: 12-String harp guitar |

 |

 The 8-string guitar is a good compromise between the 7 and 10 string guitar.
 It provides the same range as the 10-string, although scordatura and fretting of bass notes is sometimes required.
-To improve playability, my duet partner, an amateur luthier, had the idea of making slight adaptations to early 19th-century designs, so that a fully-fretted 8-string neck can be custom adapted to the 19th century guitar body with great success.
+To improve playability, my duet partner, an amateur luthier, had the idea of making slight adaptations to early 19th-century designs, so that a fully-fretted 8-string neck can be adapted to the 19th century guitar body.
 Kenny Hill built a fine 8-string Panormo-based design to my duet partner's specifications (first picture to the left).
 Based on observations of the Hill guitar and several other multi-bass guitars, as well as extensive correspondence with luthier Bernhard Kresse, Mr. Kresse built my personal guitar to my specifications based on an adaptation of the Anton Stauffer design to the 8-string, a fantastic concert guitar in every aspect (second picture to the left).
-This is a modernization of the 19th century design; they did not build frettable 8-strings back then.
+This is a modernization of the 19th century design as Staufer did not build frettable 8-strings.
 The 8-string is usually tuned 7=D 8=A. However, some pieces require one string tuned to C; for example, Legnani's 8-string pieces call for an open low C.

 Advantages: